Highway Driving Safety: Planning The Route & Preparing for The TripUpdated Aug. 14, 2020

 Planning the route

-It is important to familiarize yourself with the route you will be taking before setting off, especially if you have not used these exits or specific stretches of highway previously.
+It is important to familiarize yourself with the route you will be taking before setting off, especially if you have not used these exits or specific stretches of the highway previously.
 Without prior planning, you may miss an important highway turn off or endanger yourself (and everyone around you) by exiting the highway too hastily.

 Many drivers make the mistake of thinking it is not necessary to map out a route if they have a GPS system installed in the car or an internet mapping application available on their cell phone.
 Remember, these methods of navigation are not always reliable!
 If one of these electronic navigation systems fails and you did not pre-plan your journey, you could be in serious trouble.